 Lemon Ice Cream Ingredients

-- Lemon Extract or Lemon Zest
+- Lemon Extract or Lemon Zest – Either will give this ice cream lots of extra lemon flavor.

-QUICK TIP: I used lemon zest when I made this recipe, but lemon extract is an easy substitute.
+- I used lemon zest when I made this recipe, but lemon extract is an easy substitute.
 It saves time and eliminates the texture of zest.
 It’s a powerful flavor substitute.
 Generally, you’ll use half the amount of the measurement suggested for zest.
 In this situation, that would be 1 tablespoon of extract vs. the 2 tablespoons of zest.

 How To Make Lemon Ice Cream